 - Ability to generate reports for decision-making

 Given my requirements, and you should be aware of yours, I chose Thrive Themes for opt-in forms and AWeber for email marketing.
+(Note: I’ve switched from AWeber to MailerLite.
+Read Why.)
 Before I explain my choices, let’s discuss all-in-one and bundled services.

 Two Distinct Steps